sree7k7/github-to-aws-codepipeline/README.md

 ### Purpose

 Helps users to accept code changes from both github and awscodecommit.
-User can commit in both ends i.e, github and codecommit.
+User can commit/push in both ends i.e, github and codecommit.

 Outcome, **SSOT** stays and have access to same code.